KPaccarizi/_Pong_Game/README.md

 # Pong Game

-Simple Pong Game with Python 3 and Tkinter!
+Simple Pong Game with Python 3 and Tkinter! 🏓
 This classic digital 2D PONG GAME allows one player to compete against the computer player.

-## Features:
+## Features:🎮

 - **Table Setup:** The program creates and draws the Pong table.
 - **Paddles:** Two paddles are created, and the user controls the left-hand side one.